 #4 direct connection is not available anymore.

-After the DIRECT LINK RELEASE REQUEST message is generated, the initiating UE shall pass this message to the lower layers for transmission along with the initiating UE's Layer 2 ID and the target UE's Layer 2 ID.
+After the DIRECT LINK RELEASE REQUEST message is generated, the initiating UE shall pass this message to the lower layers for transmission along with the initiating UE's layer-2 ID and the target UE's layer-2 ID.
 The initiating UE shall release the direct link locally if the release reason is #4 "direct connection is not available anymore".
 Otherwise, the initiating UE shall start timer T5002.

 Figure 6.1.2.4.2.1: PC5 unicast link release procedure